-PEARSON CORRELATIONS BETWEEN SATISFACTION WITH THE ENGINEERING PROGRAM AND ENGINEERING SELF-CONFIDENCE
+PEARSON CORRELATIONS BETWEEN SATISFACTION WITH THE ENGINEERING PROGRAM AND ENGINEERING SELF-CONFIDENCE p<.05 p<.10 course of the academic year.

-\p<.05 \\p<.10

-Changes in Engineering Self-Confidence and Satisfaction with the Rowan Program course of the academic year.
 It could also be that the causal direction is that satisfaction with the program increases self-confidence in oneself as an engineer.
 In Table IIC-18 we show the mean scores on each of the satisfaction factors for students whose selfconfidence that "engineering is the right major for me" had decreased from the fall to spring semester, stayed the same, or increased; and similarly, for self-confidence in the student's mechanical ability.
 We see that indeed for almost every satisfaction factor, the lowest satisfaction scores are found among students whose self-confidence that engineering is right for them decreased and whose self-confidence in their mechanical abilities decreased.
 (The numbers in bold in the table support this finding.)